trucknet-io/react-native-web-uikit/README.md

 6. Edit package.json to change name (upper-snake-case), description and git repository of the project
 7. Edit app.json to change name (UpperCamelCase) and display name (Human Readable) of the project
 8. Run `npx react-native eject` to build android and ios folders
+9. Replace `icon.png` in the root of the project and run `npx app-icon generate`
-9. Git commit, add and push your new app 😎
+10. Git commit, add and push your new app 😎

 ## Libraries